 One Health is an important research area at SLU.
 At SLU, over 150 researchers at 20 departments are working in this field.
-Here we meet nine researchers, who present their research areas and how they contribute to our One Health knowledge.
+Here we meet nine of these researchers, who present their research areas and how they contribute to our One Health knowledge.

 Docent at the Department of Biomedical sciences and Veterinary Public Health.
 Conducts research on One Health with a focus on veterinary public health.